 Qualifying examination: Students will follow the usual procedures for oral qualifying exams in History of Art, with the additional requirement that three of their four lists must concentrate on early modern texts and topics (between 1350 and 1800).

-Prospectus: Third-year students in the combined program will enroll in the year-long Early Modern Studies Prospectus Workshop (EMST 900).
+Prospectus: Third-year students in the combined program will enroll in the Professional Skills Workshop (EMST 900) during the spring of the third year, in support of their development of the dissertation prospectus.

 Dissertation Committee: At least one faculty member affiliated with the Program in Early Modern Studies must be on the committee.
 The chair of the committee will be in the History of Art, but students in the combined program are encouraged to include at least one faculty member from outside of History of Art on their committees.